Are Centauros exotic signals of the QGP?: Centauro species statistics

-In all these events there was observed a tendency to a group emission of $\pi^{0}$ mesons.
-Such $\pi^{0}$ groups, having similar directions and momenta, could be signs of a formation and a subsequent decay of the chiral condensates.
-It should be mentioned, however, that these events were found in emulsion by scanning for the leading photon showers, so there was a ``trigger bias'' in favour of a large neutral fraction.
-It would be interesting to hear something about anti-Centauros from the mountain-top emulsion chambers.
-Here, there is, however, even much more stronger ``trigger bias'' in favour of gamma families, and thus the interpretation of data, from this point of view, is a complicated exercise.
-It is rather difficult to identify anti--Centauros unambigously, with exception of unusual and rare events in which the interaction vertex is close to the top and clearly resolved in the chamber.

-\section{Summary of the Centauro species statistics}
+\subsection{Summary of the Centauro species statistics}

 Summarizing results of cosmic ray emulsion chamber experiments, it can be stated that Centauro--type anomalies have been observed by several different Experiments and Collaborations, working under different experimental conditions and using various types of chambers.
 Examples of detected unusual events were given in the previous sections.
 However, the systematic search for Centauros, by using the same criteria, have been made only for the part of the exposure from the three experiments : Chacaltaya Collaboration, Pamir-Collaboration and Pamir-Joint Chambers.
 China-Japan (Mt.
 Kanbala) and Mt.
 Fuji Collaborations, in their systematic Centauro search, used different type of chambers and different criteria of data analysis.

-Table 3.2 shows the statistics of ``unambigious'' Centauros found only in that part of experimental material where systematic and uniform searches were done.
+Table~10 shows the statistics of ``unambigious'' Centauros found only in that part of experimental material where systematic and uniform searches were done.

 It should be emphasized, however, that extension of the ``Centauro'' definition to all hadron--rich species causes that about 20\% of events among the families with the total visible energy $\Sigma E_{vis} \geq$ 100 TeV can be regarded as Centauro--like anomalies.